 Being a cat owner gulping those sweet and tangy blueberries can have two more eyes looking fixedly at you to have a split share from your blueberry bowl.
 Yes, we are talking about your feline friends who may look at you with those pampered eyes.
 And definitely, you would not love to be a cruel master in such a case, right?
 But can your cats eat blueberries?
 If at all they can eat it, how should I feed them?
 If these are a few questions hitting your mind, then you have come to the right place where you can get answers to all your queries.
 Read on to find out more about cats and blueberries:

 Can my cat eat blueberries?

 Yes, of course, they can but in moderation!
-Though cats do not eat many fruits, felines are known to be neophilia in nature, and thus they love to explore new textures and taste.
-Therefore, there are high chances that your cats nod to try those blue colored sweet balls.
+Though cats do not eat many fruits, felines are known to be neophilia in nature, and thus they love to explore new textures and tastes.
+Therefore, there is high chance that your cats nod to try those blue-colored sweet balls.

 Benefits of Blueberries

 Blueberries are no less than a superfood that is highly nutritional and has some incredible health benefits.
 Studies show that blueberries are a nutritious supplement for humans, and the same fit true for your cats too.
 These fruits have antioxidant constituents that are responsible for slowing down the aging process and can also help in combating diseases.

 Blueberries are also rich in fiber and have lower levels of calories and fats and thus tend to be a natural yet tasty munch for your felines.
 Also, they are rich in vitamins A, E, C, and K, which can fulfill the vitamin needs of your cats.
 They contain other minerals, namely manganese, potassium, iron, and also support in maintaining better bone health.